 Damage or loss to property

-You are encouraged to look after your personal belongings while at work.
-Falkirk Council will not accept responsibility for damage to, or loss of, personal property while on duty.
-Chief Officers, in consultation with the Head of Human Resources & Business Transformation, have discretion to reimburse an employee in accordance with this scheme.
+You should look after your personal belongings while at work.
+We will not accept responsibility for damage to, or loss of, personal property while on duty.

-- Whether or not there is negligence on the part of the Council
+- If there is negligence on the part of the Council

-- Whether or not there is negligence on the part of the employee
+- If there is negligence on the part of the employee

-In the interests of security, you will be issued with an identity card, which must be worn at all times when on duty.
-At some locations, you may also be issued with an access card for access to the buildings/car park.
+In the interests of security, you will be issued with an identity card / access card, which must be worn at all times when on duty.
+From April 2022, Falkirk Council and Falkirk Health and Social Care Partnership are issuing SMART identity cards which, going forward, will be used to allow access to multiple Council buildings.

-Lost or damaged cards should be reported to your line manager as soon as possible for security purposes.
-You will need to pay for a replacement card which costs £5.00.
+For security purposes, lost or damaged cards or key fobs should be reported to your line manager and an email sent to email@example.com as soon as possible.
+You may need to pay for a replacement card.

-To request a new or replacement identity card, please contact:
+To request a new or replacement identity card, the line manager should email access control with the following details:

 Professional registration fees